Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/connect.md

 Here's my unscientific breakdown of the switch modes
-* 0 Switches (~10ma): Minimal Power
+* 0 Switches: Minimal Power - Pretty bright!
-* 1 Switch: Standard Bright
+* 1 Switch: Extra Bright
 * 2 Switches: Very Bright
 * 3 Switches: EXTRA BRIGHT
-* 4 SWITCHES: VERY VERY VERY BRIGHT AND HOT
+* 4 SWITCHES: VERY VERY VERY BRIGHT AND HOT (I don't ever use this)

 I usually switch just the first switch (+70mA), and this is QUITE BRIGHT.
 You probably want to switch at least the first 70mA switch on, but I wouldn't reccomend 3+ switches unless you really really need it to be exceptionally bright!
 (Or power and heat are not a problem for your setup).